doniyor2109/redux-lightweight/README.md

 # How it works

-Basically redux-lightweight generates actions, actionTypes and reducers for you.
+Basically redux-lightweight generates action creators, action types and reducers for you.

 When you pass your class to `redux-lightweight`, it generates following things for you:

-- **Action creators** - Each method of class e.g increment, decrement
+- **Action creator** - Each method of class e.g increment, decrement
 - **Action type** - Prefixed by class name e.g "Counter/increment"
 - **Reducer** - Which handles all actions inside class
   - In order to set initial state for reducer, declare `state` property on class.